RAP-group/empathy_intonation_perc/docs/pre_reg/preregistration_empathy.md

 Given that the construct *empathy* is particularly understudied in SLA research, our analysis of this construct is exploratory in nature.
-Based on D’Imperio et al. (CITE), we posit that learners with higher empathy levels may be more attuned to intonational variability.
+Based on Esteve-Gilbert et al. (2020), we posit that learners with higher empathy levels may be more attuned to intonational variability.
 Specifically, we hypothesize that the effect of empathy on perceptual learning will be additive, thus higher empathy learners may perform better on the 2AFC task at lower levels of proficiency.

 # Other